-Is Your Authentication a Liability or a Competitive Advantage?
+Is Your Identity Authentication Solution a Liability or a Competitive Advantage?

 Biometric MFA processes bolster security and enhance UX

 Some of today’s most common authenticators, like One-Time Passwords (OTPs), smart cards, and USB tokens, are failing to provide the level of security that organizations dealing with highly sensitive data require to keep their IAM (Identity and Access Management) systems and customers safe – even when these factors are used in conjunction as part of an MFA (Multi-Factor Authentication) strategy.